NWChemEx/.github/docs/source/project_management/ci_maintainer_notes.rst

            with:
              dependencies: 'gcc gcovr cmake openblas cblas lapacke scalapack boost eigen3 openmpi cppyy numpy libint'

-An example of how to use this action in workflow file can be found in the ``.github/.github/workflows/c-cpp_tmpl.yml`` workflow file.
+An example of how to use this action in a workflow file can be found in the ``.github/.github/workflows/c-cpp_tmpl.yml`` workflow file.

 Building the Repo
 -----------------